FlowRegSuite/napari-flowreg/README.md

+## 🚧 Under Development

+This project is still in an **alpha stage**.
+Expect rapid changes, incomplete features, and possible breaking updates between releases.

+- The API may evolve as we stabilize core functionality.
+- Documentation and examples are incomplete.
+- Feedback and bug reports are especially valuable at this stage.

 # <img src="img/flowreglogo.png" alt="FlowReg logo" height="64"> napari-FlowReg

 This repository contains the napari wrapper for the Flow-Registration toolbox, which is a toolbox for the compensation and stabilization of multichannel microscopy videos.